wp-plugins/basic-google-maps-placemarks/readme.txt

 **Donations**

 I do this as a way to give back to the WordPress community, so I don't want to take any donations.
-If you'd like to give something, though, I'd encourage you to make a donation to [Doctors Without Borders](http://www.doctorswithoutborders.org) or the [Electronic Frontier Foundation](https://www.eff.org).
+If you'd like to give something, though, I'd encourage you to make a donation to [Doctors Without Borders](http://www.doctorswithoutborders.org) or the [WordPress Foundation](http://wordpressfoundation.org).

 **Customization**